meiriko/person-web-component/README.md

 2. **Medium**
 3. **Small**

+The component should highlight all persons that are VP (i.e. have the term VP in their title) with a different background color and a border.

+Bonus 1:
+When clicking on a small or medium contact, display it in the large contact.

+Bonus 2:
+Enable sorting of contacts by drag/drop in the small and medium list.

 ![Person view component](/design-spec.fw.png "Spec")

 Write as less code as possible, with focus on clean and reusable code.
 Try to take advantage from frameworks available below or add another familiar to you.